arcilli/investsuite-api-docs/README.md

 ### Style guide

 - Avoid the usage of 'you' as this is ambiguous.
 Instead, use InvestSuite and the Client.
+- Use 'Sentence case' in titles: use "Portfolio creation" i.o.
+"Portfolio Creation".
+- Entities are capitalized throughout the doc, eg. use 'the Optimization of a Portfolio is done'.

 ## Deployment